 Both bad robots turn violent for liberation.
 In that way aren’t they a display of “violence [which] frees the native from his inferiority complex and from his despair and inaction; it makes him fearless and restores his self-respect”(1963: 94)*.

 When films create dichotomies and binary oppositions it ought to have subliminal messages.
 I can’t help but sense that a part of the message (more overt than subliminal) is too much creativity and free thinking is bad for you.
-The narrative in both cases inclines the viewer to side with Walter and Data and whilst shaming David and Lore for their independence and aspiration.
+The narrative in both cases inclines the viewer to side with Walter and Data and whilst shaming David and Lore for their independence and aspirations.
 Creations have to act within bounds of the society – conformity should eventually win.

 Not included in this reflection is a consideration of the TV-series Westworld, a remake of an AI themed Western, which adds a whole new layer to this discussion.
 Here you can read about the idea of consciousness introduced in this series.